Qiskit/qiskit-addon-cutting/INSTALL.rst

 Installation Instructions
 #########################

-There are two options: installing locally or using within a Docker container.
+There are three options: installing via pip, installing locally or using within a Docker container.

 - If you are using Linux or macOS with an Intel chip (i.e., not the new M1 or M2 chips), everything should work natively, so we recommend the first option.
-- All users on ARM chips, as well as all Windows users, will have to use the toolbox within Docker (the second option) for all features to work as designed.
+- All users on ARM chips, as well as all Windows users, will have to use the toolbox within Docker (the third option) for all features to work as designed.

 Specifically, the following features are unavailable on the